sohaamir/website_analytics/README.md

 Change into the correct directory by `cd wordscraper` and then run `scrapy` on the website by `scrapy crawl sohaamir -o words.json`.

-This will generated `words.json`.
+This will generate `words.json`, which is a list of words mentioned in the website.
 You will have to manually remove the last line from `words.json` (for now until I fix this).

 Then run `python3 subsetting_json.py` which subsets the words to scientific words using `spacy`.

 To plot the wordcloud, run `python3 plot_wordcloud.py`.

+And voila, you have your wordcloud of scientific terms!